Can you believe it’s Christmas time already?

 To make things easier for you, I’m bringing you some of the internet’s best ideas for fun Christmas party games.
 It’s a great way to bring everyone together and share a few laughs.

-Here are awesome Christmas party games perfect for your celebration this year:
+Here are amazing Christmas party games perfect for your celebration this year:

 1. Christmas Drawing Game

 This would be a great way to break the ice at any Christmas party.
-You begin by closing your eyes and trying to draw things which are being called out by the host.
+You begin by closing your eyes and trying to draw things that are being called out by the host.

 In the end, you get points for being accurate with your drawing.
 Whoever gets the most points gets a party prize.